 Throughout most of Florida, SR 9 is the hidden counterpart to Interstate 95.
 Southwest from the Golden Glades Interchange, the state route emerges as a stand along route to Opa-Locka and NW 27th Avenue.
 NW 27th Avenue extends SR 9 south into central Miami to U.S. 1 (Dixie Highway).

-A 10.70-mile route, Florida 94 is located entirely within Miami-Dade County.
-The state road follows Kendall Drive / SW 88th Street between Florida 997 (Krome Avenue) and U.S. 1 (Dixie Highway) at Pinecrest.
+A 10.70-mile route, SR 94 is located entirely within Miami-Dade County.
+The state road follows Kendall Drive / SW 88th Street between SR 997 (Krome Avenue) and U.S. 1 (Dixie Highway) at Pinecrest.

-Florida 817 is University Drive from Florida 9 (Unity Boulevard) in Miami-Dade County just south of Miami Gardens, north to Florida 869 (Sawgrass Expressway) in Coral Springs.
-The state road is multilane, divided for its entire length.
+SR 817 is University Drive from SR 9 (Unity Boulevard) in Miami-Dade County just south of Miami Gardens, north to SR 869 (Sawgrass Expressway) in Coral Springs.
+The entire state road consists of a multi lane arterial.

 |A flyover ramp links SR 817 (University Drive) north with I-595 (Port Everglades Expressway) west.
 Photo taken 12/28/03.|